limit-zero/marketing-cloud/packages/auth/README.md

-# Salesforce Marketing Cloud (Fuel) Authentication
+# Salesforce Marketing Cloud Authentication

 Authenticates and retrieves an access token for the Salesforce Marketing Cloud API.
 The token can be used for either the REST or SOAP API.